FREQUENTLY ASKED QUESTIONS

 2. Is Living Colour a company or startup?

 No, we are two independent designers and Living Colour is one of the projects we work on and the only project we collaborate on.
-Laura has her own textile & surface design studio Kukka in Rotterdam and Ilfa is a freelance fashion designer.
-We are not a startup, nor do we intend to start one.
+Laura has her own textile & surface design studio Kukka in Rotterdam and Ilfa is a freelance fashion designer at Studio Ilfa Siebenhaar.
+Our studios are located in the Rotterdam fashion hub De Wasserij.